 How a Criminal Defense Attorney Can Help You

 Fighting against drug crimes in Illinois can be difficult.
-Police officers and prosecutors are renowned for taking a tough approach towards drug offenders.
-They will probably do everything within their power to ensure that you are convicted.
+Police officers and prosecutors are renowned for taking a tough approach toward drug offenders.
+They will probably do everything they can to ensure you are convicted.
 Without an attorney, it is difficult to put up a strong fight to prevent a conviction.

 An experienced criminal defense attorney can help your case by investigating your case thoroughly, gathering evidence to support your defense, negotiating with the prosecutor to reduce your sentence, or fighting on your behalf in an Illinois court.
-They will ensure that you are up to date on Illinois statutes and laws and that you feel confident fighting against your case.
+They will ensure you are current on Illinois statutes and laws and feel confident fighting against your case.

 The defense strategy they use for your case will vary depending on the particular facts and circumstances of the case.
 However, some examples of defenses they could use include:

-Although this service is not offered by all law offices in Illinois, Hirsch Law Group offers Mitigation Packets to all criminal defense clients.
-A mitigation packet is a document of supporting evidence submitted to the prosecutor to help give them a better idea of the type of person that you are.
+Although all law offices in Illinois do not offer this service, Hirsch Law Group offers Mitigation Packets to all criminal defense clients.
+A mitigation packet is a document of supporting evidence submitted to the prosecutor to help give them a better idea of your type of person.

-Prosecutors often have hundreds of cases to deal with each week, and they do not have the time necessary to get to know you personally.
-When up against drug charges, all they want to do is put the accused in jail in accordance with the law.
+Prosecutors often have hundreds of cases to deal with each week and do not have the time to get to know you personally.
+When up against drug charges, they only want to put the accused in jail per the law.

-However, with a Mitigation Packet, the prosecutor will know more about your life, including your education, work, awards and recognitions, supporting documents from your family and friends, and any military service that you have carried out.
-With this information, they are much more likely to negotiate a fairer deal and less inclined to fight for harsh penalties.
+However, with a Mitigation Packet, the prosecutor will know more about your life, including your education, work, awards and recognitions, supporting documents from your family and friends, and any military service you have carried out.
+This information makes them much more likely to negotiate a fairer deal and less inclined to fight for harsh penalties.